 1 Corinthians 7:3-11 Let the husband render unto the wife due to benevolence: and likewise also the wife unto the husband.

 This is another verse that is used often chosen for its emphasis on marriage and love being a partnership between a couple, who should be bound to love and respect each other above all else.

 1 Corinthians 13:4-7 Love is patient and kind; love does not envy or boast; it is not arrogant or rude.
 It does not insist on its own way; it is not irritable or resentful; it does not rejoice at wrongdoing, but rejoices with the truth.
 Love bears all things, believes all things, hopes all things, endures all things.

-This particular verse is the most popular for use in modern weddings, either as part of the marriage vows or during the ceremony itself.
+This particular verse is the most popular for use in modern weddings, either as part of the marital vows or during the ceremony itself.
 It is even fairly popular for use in non-Christian wedding ceremonies.

 Proverb 18:22 He who finds a wife what is good and receives favor from the LORD.